ksayid/confidential-computing-education/Confidential_Computing_Concepts.md

 * **Broader vs. narrower**: A TEE can be software-based, whereas a secure enclave is specifically hardware-enforced.

 ### Trusted Computing Base (TCB)
 The **TCB** is the collection of hardware, software, and firmware components essential for enforcing a system’s security policies.
+When we talk about a "trusted" computing base, we don't necessarily mean that the system is secure, but that these components are critical for the system’s security.
+They are the root of trust, because the system assumes they are secure enough to be trusted.
+We must, after all, start trusting somewhere.
+This is actually what defines a TCB and why it must be as minimal as possible.
 * **Critical for security**: Weaknesses or vulnerabilities in the TCB compromise the entire system’s integrity.
     * Example: If a hypervisor that’s part of the TCB has a critical bug, an attacker could potentially compromise every virtual machine.
 * **Size matters**: Smaller TCBs are easier to audit and reason about.